 Chemical use is regulated by REACH.
 The tannery is also in an ongoing process to be a member of Leather Working Group which is an organization that works to reduce the environmental impact in leather production.
+Unfortunattely they failed due to that Ethiopia do not have certified infrastructure for hazardous waste.
+This is now our highest topic.

-We also try to be Oeko-tex certified in part of our leather.
+This year we have been Oeko-tex certified in part of our leather.